James (Jake) Gearon

 I study sedimentary landscape organization and response to perturbations across scales, focusing on the patterns, thresholds, and transitions that emerge from fundamental physical processes.
 By quantifying spatial and temporal relationships in alluvial systems, I investigate how landscapes maintain, destabilize, and reestablish their structure.
 My data-driven approach seeks to uncover mechanistic controls on sedimentary and alluvial landscape processes, advancing both theoretical understanding and hazard prediction.

 Natural Hazards under Climate Change: Investigating river avulsions and their impact on flooding and infrastructure.
 Recent avulsions in India alone have displaced millions and damaged agricultural and transportation infrastructure.
+My work presents a novel theoretical framework that identifies which rivers are vulnerable to avulsion and predicts the path of an avulsing river.

 Data Engineering & Machine Learning in Geosciences: